marxanweb/general/README.md

 # Marxan Web
 This is the main repo for the Marxan Web Systematic Conservation Planning tool and provides access to the following:
 - Online Documentation for the tool
-- Install scripts for the Windows platform
+- Install script for the Windows platform
 - Compiled installer for Windows
 - Marxan Registry information
 - Issue tracker